 Dune boarding trips depart from Opononi, Ahipara and Te Paki.
 Just remember to take some sunscreen and water - the dunes can be harsh on a hot day, and the last thing you want is to feel like you're stranded in the middle of a desert.
 Extreme fun and extremely affordable - there's no excuse not to give it a go!

-If the great kauri forests of Northland are New Zealand's untamed jungle, then Tane Mahuta is the undisputed king of this domain.
-The largest living kauri in New Zealand, Tane Mahuta has a 13.77-metre girth, a trunk height of 17.68 metres and a total height of 51.5 metres.
+If the great kauri forests of Northland are New Zealand's untamed jungle, then Tane Mahuta is the undisputed lord of this domain.
+The largest living kauri in New Zealand, Tane Mahuta has a 13.77-metre girth, a trunk height of 17.68 metres and a total height of 51.2 metres.

-Located a short five-minute walk along flat paths, just off State Highway 12 in Northland, this "Lord of the Forest" has a competitor who has a fair way to go before he hits the same dizzying heights.
+Located a short five-minute walk along flat paths, just off SH 12 in Northland, this 'Lord of the Forest' has a competitor who has a fair way to go before he hits the same dizzying heights.

 Nearby are The Four Sisters who, though smaller, are spectacular simply because of their clustered planting.